simonmichael/hledger/hledger-lib/hledger_journal.m4.md

     income:acme inc
 ```

-### Generating forecasts with periodic transactions
+### Forecasting with periodic transactions

-With the `--forecast` flag,
+With the `--forecast` flag, each periodic transaction rule generates
-each periodic transaction rule generates future transactions recurring at the specified interval,
+future transactions recurring at the specified interval.
+These are not saved in the journal, but appear in all reports.
+They will look like normal transactions, but with an extra
+[tag](manual.html#tags-1) named `recur`, whose value is the generating period expression.

+Forecast transactions begin
-beginning the day after the latest recorded journal transaction (or today, if there are no transactions),
+on or after the day after the latest normal (non-periodic) transaction in the journal,
-and ending 6 months from today (or at the report end date, if specified).
-The generated transactions will appear in all reports.
-They will have a "recur:" transaction tag added, with the generating period expression as its value.
+or today if there are none.

+They end on or before the report end date if specified, or 180 days from today if unspecified.

-This can be useful for forecasting balances into the future,
+Forecasting can be useful for estimating balances into the future,
-and experimenting with different scenarios, without having to write a lot of journal entries.
+and experimenting with different scenarios.
+Note the start date logic means that forecasted transactions are automatically replaced
+by normal transactions as you add those.

-It can also help with data entry (describe most of your transactions with periodic rules,
+Forecasting can also help with data entry:
+describe most of your transactions with periodic rules,
-and every so often copy the output of `print --forecast` to the journal).
+and every so often copy the output of `print --forecast` to the journal.

-You can generate one-time transactions too;
+You can generate one-time transactions too:
 just write a period expression specifying a date with no report interval.
-You could use this to forecast an estimated transaction, that is automatically deactivated
-once the actual transaction (or any other transaction on or after that date) is recorded.
+(You could also write a normal transaction with a future date, but remember this disables forecast transactions on previous dates.)

 ### Setting budget goals with periodic transactions